AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ![Basic universal 8-8](simple_8-8_compressed.jpg)

-Unfortunately, this is an imperfect balancer.
+Unfortunately, the universal 8-8 we get this way is imperfect.
+Unlike the standard 4-4 balancer, the standard 8-8 balancer is throughput-limited, which makes the whole universal 8-8 balancer throughput-limited.
 Here is one condition which makes it bottleneck:

 ![Basic 8-8 bottlenecking](failed_8-8_compressed.jpg)

 As you can see, 6 belts of input and output are available, but less than 6 are coming through.
-This is a problem.
-The standard 8-8 balancer is throughput-limited, meaning the entire thing is as well.
 Luckily, this is easily fixed by simply replacing the core balancer with a throughput-unlimited one:

 ![Proper universal 8-8](TU_8-8_compressed.jpg)

 Notice how the secondary balancer can stay throughput-limited, because its only job is to allow items access to all belts.
-Now, we could try to use our loopback compressing trick, but we'd need a throughput unlimited 8-5 merger and a 5-8 splitter.
-While possible, this will make us use a lot more splitters, making everything more complex.
-Now let's shuffle the components around, and also use some belt weaving to compress 8 belts into 4 tiles:
+Now, we could try to use our loopback compressing trick, but we'd need to compress 8 belts into 5, and then split back into 8.
+That takes way more splitters than we need if we just skip the compression and balance the 8 belts directly.
+Since we're using blue belts, we can employ belt weaving and squish the 8 blue belts of loopback into two 2-tile-wide corridors on either side.

 ![Compacted 8-8 universal](small_8-8_compressed.jpg)